Cleveland Clinic logo

 ACE inhibitor drugs can interact with many medications.
 A few possible serious interactions include:

-• Angiotensin-receptor blockers.
-When you take an ARB with an ACE inhibitor, they can sometimes affect your kidney function, lower blood pressure and cause hyperkalemia.
+• Angiotensin-receptor blockers (ARBs): When you take an ARB with an ACE inhibitor, they can sometimes affect your kidney function, lower blood pressure and cause hyperkalemia.

 Advertisement

-While it isn’t dangerous, capsaicin — the chemical compound that makes foods like peppers spicy — can sometimes worsen an ACE inhibitor-related cough.
+While it isn’t dangerous, capsaicin — which makes foods like peppers spicy — can sometimes worsen an ACE inhibitor-related cough.

 You should seek immediate medical attention if you experience any of the following while taking ACE inhibitors:

-• Swelling (especially in your face, mouth or throat) that may indicate angioedema
+• Swelling (especially in your face, mouth or throat) that may be a sign of angioedema

 • Any symptom of an allergic reaction, especially hives, itching or trouble swallowing or breathing